dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 #### Boundary Anchor

-Word Boundary or `\b` is a special type of anchor that makes on a invisible character called word boundary.
+Word Boundary or `\b` is a special type of anchor that makes on an invisible character called word boundary.
 A word boundary exists in the space between a word and a non-word character.
-There is also a negated version `\B` that matches on the invisible character that is present in the space between two word characters.
+There is also a negated version `\B` that matches the invisible character that is present in the space between two-word characters.

 >**\\babc\\b**: Matches all occurrence of abc that is surrounded by a non-word characters
 >